-Better even than the engine.
-Forget fancy cycle parts, instead the Suzuki SV650 has a super-light feel, accurate steering and assured suspension and brakes.
+The SV650’s ride is even better than the engine.
+Forget fancy cycle parts like adjustable suspension or riding modes, instead the Suzuki SV650 has a super-light feel, accurate steering and assured suspension and brakes.

-Build quality of the Suzuki SV650 is fair but expect some corrosion and furring of alloy surfaces if you ride through winter.
+The build quality of the Suzuki SV650 is fair but expect some corrosion and furring of alloy surfaces if you ride through winter.

 Insurance group: 9 of 17 – compare motorcycle insurance quotes now.